worktheclock/replit.github.io/programming-ide/debugging.md

 When the program is paused, the other buttons will be enabled:

 * "Next Step" will advance the program to the next possible line where the program can be stopped inside your source code.
 For instance, if the current line is calling a function, "Next Step" will go inside the function.
-If it is the last line in a function, the "Next Step" will return to where that function was called.
+If it is the last line in a function, "Next Step" will return to where that function was called.
 * "Next Breakpoint" will advance the program to the next breakpoint, or until the program finishes if there are no more breakpoints after the current one.
 * "Stop" terminates the debugging session and kills the process that is being debugged.